There are many gambling options in Ontario, starting with land-based casinos, the lottery, horse racing and online sports betting and casino sites.

 However, for now, the only legal online casino is operated by the Ontario Lottery and Gaming Corp. through its OLG.ca.

 The Alcohol and Gaming Commission of Ontario regulates all gambling in the province.
 The AGCO is working on establishing a new and more competitive online gambling market.
 It has been consulting with leading casino operators to develop a framework and discuss operational issues in a bid to bring them to Ontario.

 OLG’s casino site is home to some 150 slots, baccarat, blackjack, and other RNG-powered card games from leading casino software providers.
-Unfortunately, there are no live dealer games on the site.
-But that might soon change.
+There are also live dealer online casino games through Evolution.

 This page will cover online casinos in Ontario, with a particular focus on the looming changes and upgrades.

 These acts and regulations allow and regulate online gambling, including online sports wagering through the Proline Plus system and the only online casino in Ontario, OLG.ca (formerly known as PlayOLG.ca).

 For now, the OLG conducts all legal and regulated province-wide online gambling.
 The provincial government estimates that Ontarians spend around $500 million on gambling on grey market websites — illegal operators located overseas.
 That means the province does not receive the taxes associated with that illegal gaming.
 It also means those out-of-province sites are unregulated in Ontario.